Successful Launch of Russian Resupply Ship to Station

-Category: Space Hits: 4Russia’s ISS Progress 79 resupply ship blasts off from the Baikonur Cosmodrome in Kazakhstan to the space station.
+Category: Space Hits: 7Russia’s ISS Progress 79 resupply ship blasts off from the Baikonur Cosmodrome in Kazakhstan to the space station.
 Credit: NASA TV

 The uncrewed Russian Progress 79 is safely in orbit headed for the International Space Station following launch at 8 p.m.
 EDT (5 a.m.
 Thursday, Oct.
 28, Baikonur time) from the Baikonur Cosmodrome in Kazakhstan.